zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### messages.commands.canceledit `String` *(default: "Cancel")*

-Defines the text of "Cancel" button that discards the changes during editing.
+Defines the text of the "Cancel" button that discards the changes during editing.

 #### Example